dsaidgovsg/terraform-modules/modules/telegraf/README.md

 template, you should copy your configuration files ending with `.conf` to the directory `/etc/telegraf/telegraf.d/`.

+By default, all the default Packer templates will install [consul-template](https://github.com/hashicorp/consul-template) to the AMIs and is configured to start `consul-template` by default.
+You might want to use this to render out the configuration files for Telegraf using values from Consul and/or Vault.

 If you are using the provided [Elasticsearch](../elasticsearch) or [Prometheus](../prometheus) modules, you can set the appropriate variables in this module for outputs to these two modules to be automatically configured.